Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 Typically, biblical theology and systematic theology are separated from one another.2 Biblical theology traces the development of truths about God as they are progressively revealed in the Bible.
 Systematic theology3 takes one major subject at a time and summarizes what the whole Bible teaches on that subject.
 Systematic theology also takes biblical truths and makes them reasonable within current human understanding, which requires taking into account philosophy, traditions, and culture.

-Biblical Truths about God --> Biblical Theology
+Biblical Truths about God → Biblical Theology

-Biblical Truths about God + Philosophy, Traditions & Culture --> Systematic Theology
+Biblical Truths about God + Philosophy, Traditions, & Culture → Systematic Theology

 Bible colleges and seminaries, under the authority and influence of Western Christianity, almost always teach theology from a Western perspective.
-Thoughts are organized in major categories that are comfortable to the Western mind, categories such as the nature of God, the nature of humanity, sin, salvation, and so on.
+Thoughts are organized into major categories that are comfortable to the Western mind, categories such as the nature of God, the nature of humanity, sin, salvation, and so on.
 Those Bible colleges and seminaries all share fundamental thought patterns that conform to the Western mind.

 FST attempts to present biblical thought in a manner that is understandable to people from all cultures around the world.
 FST still organizes biblical thought into the traditionally used categories.
 This allows biblical truths to be “presented in a systematic way.”
 Although FST uses the major Western categories, discussions within those categories are built on biblical thought separated from Western philosophy, traditions, and culture.
 For this reason, FST should be considered a biblical theology.

-When historians discuss the foundation of Western civilization, they typically point to the time when the ancient Greek and Roman Empires ruled the area around the Mediterranean Sea.
+When historians discuss the foundation of Western civilization, they typically point to when the ancient Greek and Roman Empires ruled the area around the Mediterranean Sea.
 Influences upon Western civilization existed long before this time, but later,4 we will explain why historians point to the Greek and Roman Empires as the primary formation period of Western civilization.
 That period extended from the 8th century BC to the 6th century AD and is called Classical antiquity.

-Throughout Volume I, we will see how some Greek and Roman thought was syncretized with Christian truths about the nature of God.
+Throughout Volume I, we will see how some Greek and Roman thought syncretized with Christian truths about the nature of God.
 That resulted in what is today called the Classical view of God.

 Modern Christians are referring to the Classical view of God when they ascribe to God the attributes of timelessness, perfection, immutability (unable to change), omnipotent (all-powerful), omniscient (all-knowing), and omnipresent (present everywhere).
 These and other attributes assigned to the Classical view of God will be explained in the body of this work.